• How it works

 A troubled homebuyer can seek legal help from RERA which would prescribe punishment or penalty after acknowledging the nature of the default by the builder.
 Moreover, the buyer can also appeal in the Real Estate Appellate Tribunal if unsatisfied with the decision of RERA.
 In addition, the buyer can further appeal and challenge the order of the Tribunal in the High Court within 60 days.

-Under Section- 79 of RERA, civil courts are not allowed to entertain disputes in respect of matters which the Authority or the authorized officer or the Tribunal is empowered under the law are empowered to determine, but National, State or District Consumer Forums will also be authorized to redress buyer-builder disputes.
+Under Section- 79 of RERA, civil courts are not allowed to entertain disputes in respect of matters which the Authority or the authorized officer or the Tribunal is empowered, under the law, for determination , but National, State or District Consumer Forums will also be authorized to redress buyer-builder disputes.

 Section- 71 of RERA allows the buyer to withdraw his complaint from the Consumer Forum regarding complaints under Sections- 12, 14, 18 & 19 and file it with the Authorized Officer under law.